Blockchain & Crypto: 2022 Valuation Multiples

 Source: YCharts In the chart above, the lines indicate the range of EV/Revenue multiples in our cohorts, while the boxes highlight the Interquartile Range (IQR), which is where the median 50% of the cohort ranks based on their valuation multiple.

 When looking at profit metrics — namely EBITDA — the trends are very similar to those of revenue multiples.
-Starting below 20x in Q1 2020, median EBITDA multiples rapidly doubled to 35x and even 50x in Q3 2020, before decreasing to around 30x in Q2 2021.
+Starting below 20x in Q1 2020, median EBITDA multiples rapidly doubled to 35x and even 50x in Q3 2020, before falling all the way to 20x throughout 2021.

 It must be noted, however, that less than half of the 25 companies in our cohort publish their EBITDA, largely because the remaining ones are still not profitable.
 Because of this, the statistical significance of this analysis is not particularly high.